 We listened to a recording of Higdon’s work.
 The audience could now experience visual, aural parallels with fresh, insightful perspectives of music and visual art and the structures and ideas expressed through music.
 The work utilized pizzicato, bowing, and phrasal imitation in quasi-fugato successions.
 Gamelan and pointillism collided seamlessly in the musical work.
 Maestro Ponti had made the piece accessible and meaningful.

 Thought-provoking indeed, I’ll digress for a moment.
 After the Gamelan ensemble, my mind dallied on Zen, silence, music, art, and John Cage’s 1952 work 4’33” (Four Minutes, Thirty-Three Seconds), a three-movement work performed without a single note.
-You may also recall John Cage’s book entitled Silence, a compendium of his lectures and writings.
-Of note and in this context were his Lecture on Nothing (1949) and Lecture on Something exemplifying the energy of silence between words.
+You may also recall John Cage’s book Silence, a compilation of his lectures and writings.
+Of note and in this context were his Lecture on Nothing (1949) and Lecture on Something, exemplifying the energy of silence between words.
 Similarly, I attended a recital some time ago where a performer smartly dressed in formal garb entered the stage, bowed next to a Steinway nine-foot grand piano, set up his stopwatch on the piano desk, and sat still for the work’s (4’33”) duration.
-During the performance, I noticed coughing, fidgeting, distant street traffic, and car horns.
+I noticed coughing, fidgeting, distant street traffic, and car horns during the performance.
 When the time passed, he stood up and bowed to thunderous applause.
-It seemed odd at first, certainly evoked some smiles, but made sense in consideration of what was noticed during the work’s lack of performed sounds.
+It seemed odd at first and certainly evoked some smiles, but it made sense considering what was noticed during the work’s lack of performed sounds.

 The highlight of today’s venue was the arrival of concert violinist Sirena Huang.
-She introduced herself, speaking about her studies since age four and her work in the Juilliard pre-college division.
+She introduced herself, discussing her studies since age four and her work in the Juilliard pre-college division.
 She is a down-to-earth, charming individual.